-Moira Grobicki is a Registered Nurse and Independent Prescriber who is trained in Advanced Electrocautery by the Sterex Training Academy.
+Moira Grobicki is a Registered Nurse and Independent Prescriber.
+She has Advanced Electrocautery training from the Sterex Training Academy.
 Prior to working in Aesthetics Moira worked for 37 years in the NHS, 16 years of which included treatment of skin lesions with Cryotherapy.
-Both Advanced Electrocautery and Cryotherapy can be used to treat most skin lesions.
+Both Advanced Electrocautery and Cryotherapy can be used to treat most skin lesions

 Skin tags often appear on the body in areas of friction, such as under the arms, around the neck and around the groin.
 Whilst they don’t post any harm, they can be unsightly and catch on clothing.
-Advanced electrocautery can be used to remove skin tags painlessly and effectively.
+Advanced electrocautery can effectively remove skin tags with little discomfort.

-Warts are caused by a viral infection in the skin and can appear anywhere on the body.
+A viral infection in the skin causes warts and can appear anywhere on the body.
 Electrocautery treatment is an effective way to remove warts from the skin.

-Moles are a very common skin condition that can occur in people of any age.
-Whilst they’re not usually harmful, if they’re in prominent places such as the face, then may be unsightly.
-Advanced Electrocautery can be used to remove/shrink moles very effectively.
+Moles are a very common skin condition in people of any age.
+Whilst they’re not usually harmful, they may be unsightly if they’re in prominent places such as the face.
+Advanced Electrocautery can remove/shrink moles very effectively.

-Verrucas can be effectively treated using electrocautery treatment.
-Verrucas appear on the feet and can be uncomfortable, they may spread via communal showers such as those found in gyms or swimming pools.
+Electrocautery treatment can effectively treat Verrucas.
+They appear on the feet and can be uncomfortable; they may spread via communal showers such as those found in gyms or swimming pools.

 Blood spots (Campbell de Morgan spots /cherry angiomas)

-Electrocautery can be used to effectively remove blood spots.
+Electrocautery can effectively treat blood spots.
 Blood spots are red, vascular blemishes that can occur at any age but are much more common in men than women.

-Age spots occur because of an accumulation of lipofuscin as a result of ageing.
-Electrolysis can be used to remove age spots quickly and effectively in men and women of all ages.
+Age spots occur because of an accumulation of lipofuscin due to ageing.
+Electrolysis can remove age spots quickly and effectively in men and women of all ages.

-Milia are hard, white keratin bumps that vary in size and are often found around the eyes and cheeks.
-They can be treated using electrocautery without leaving any marks behind.
+Milia are hard, white keratin bumps that vary in size often seen around the eyes and cheeks.
+Electrocautery is effective at treating milia without leaving any marks behind.